“This post may contain affiliate links. Please read my disclosure for more info.

-Here, we’ll point out 7 ways you can take your nose off the grindstone a bit, and plant the seeds that’ll help to grow your career rather than be a slave to your job.
+Here, we’ll point out 7 ways to get promoted at work.
+Because sometimes taking your nose off the grindstone a bit can be the key to having a career vs being a slave to your job.

 The 7 likely reasons you haven’t been promoted